 • Jacqueline Smith (Production Manager) manages production and distribution at MEP, itogether with some administrative and accounting duties, including subscriptions to Caribbean Beat.

-• Caroline Taylor (Digital Marketing) writes for Caribbean Beat, and manages the online presence and digital marketing of all of MEP's publications.
+• Caroline Taylor (Online Editor) writes for Caribbean Beat, and manages the online presence and digital marketing of all of MEP’s publications.
 She also moonlights as an actor and singer.
-She's passionate about telling stories – on the page, on the stage, on screen and via social and digital media, and in particular about documenting Caribbean lives and events.
-She's currently trying to master unplugging from her iLife...

 • Kevon Webster (Design & Layout Artist) is the design and layout artist at MEP, and has worked on Caribbean Beat‘s design for over 10 years.
 He also co-manages the Caribbean Beat website.